rajprogrammerbd/coding_problems_solved/docs/React/index.md

 * **What can you do with HOC?** Code reuse, logic and bootstrap abstraction.
 Render high jacking.
 State abstraction and manipulation.
 Props manipulation.

-* **What are pure components?** Pure components are the simplest, fastest components which we can write.
-Can replace any component that only has render().
-Enhances the simplicity and performance of the application.
+* **What are pure components?** Pure components are the components which render the same output for the same state and props.
+In function components, you can achieve these pure components through memoized React.memo() API wrapping around the component.
+This API prevents unnecessary re-renders by comparing the previous props and new props using shallow comparison.
+So it will be helpful for performance optimizations.

 * **What were the major problems with MVC frameworks?** DOM Manipulation was very expensive.
 Slow and inefficient.
 Memory wastage.
 Because of circular dependencies, complicated model was created around models and views.